nathanbouret/hifr1-genai/README.md

 The second option allows the user, whatever their profile might be, to directly interact with the engine through a chatbot experience.
 With this chatbot, the user can directly ask whatever question they might have, and the model will only respond based on the corpus that we have provided it with.
 This last feature is what really differentiates our model from our competition.

 ## Prerequisite
-1- On the backend side, ChatCEO solution calls models from VertexAI Google Cloud Platform & the corpus data is hosted in a dedicated Google 'BUCKET'.
+1- On the backend side, ChatCEO solution calls models from VertexAI Google Cloud Platform & the corpus data (in .pdf format) is hosted in a dedicated Google 'BUCKET'.
 As a prerequisite to use the app, you need to setup a gcp project and prepare the following informations:
 'PROJECT_NAME':
 'PROJECT_ID' :
 'PROJECT_NUMBER'
 'REGION' :
 'BUCKET' :
 'BUCKET_NAME':
-'DIMENSIONS' :
 The corpus pdf files should be loaded into your custom 'BUCKET'.
-2- The app was developped sofar in Windows environnement.
-The following environment setup steps were defined for Windows machine.
+2- The app was developped so far in Windows environnement.
+The following environment steps were defined for a Windows machine.
 The app will be adapted for Linux and MacOS environnements in next versions.

 ## Environment Setup (local Windows machine OR VM)